Tennis gear; there’s an absolute ton of it, and it can get confusing at times.

 Why do You Need a Spare Racket?

-You’ve got a racket, but now you need a spare.
+You’ve got a racket, but to ensure you’re never unable to play, you may also need a spare.

-If you’re going into a standard match against an opponent, you might run into a serious problem: total breakage.
+If you’re going into a match, you might run into a serious problem if you break your strings or the racket itself.

-You never play more intense and more focused when you’re up against an opponent instead of a tennis ball machine, and for that, you’re more likely to break it.
+You never play more intensely than when you’re up against an opponent instead of a tennis ball machine, and for that, you’re more likely to break the strings.

-It takes 45-60 minutes to restring a racket, and that’s if you’re experienced with a stringing machine.
+It takes 45-60 minutes to restring a racket, and that’s if you’re experienced with a stringing machine or near a tennis center where they can drop everything and string your racket..

 Instead, having a spare at-the-ready will prepare you for this problem.

-Whether the strings break or the overgrip has a problem, you don’t want the game to stop short because of equipment failures or malfunctions.
+Whether the strings break or the grip is saturated with your sweat, you don’t want the match to stop short because of equipment failures or malfunctions.

-Get a racket bag or a duffel bag that can hold onto two rackets plus your spare tennis balls so you’re never caught off-guard.
+Get a racket bag or a duffel bag that can hold onto two rackets plus your spare tennis balls so you’re never without the necessary equipment.

 Even though there’s a perfectly good reason why it might happen, for some reason it feels embarrassing when your racket breaks and you have nothing prepared as a contingency.